Windows81/Roblox-Freedom-Distribution/README.md

 My use of Rōblox's binaries are unlikely to fall into fair use.
 Be wary of any potential copyright takedowns.

+In the event of a DMCA takedown, don't rely on forks of this repo on GitHub.
+Consider using other means.

 ## Installation

 ### As a Binary